petersandqvist/GrapQL-react/README.md

 # Rick and Morty API, npm install for node modules, then npm run start

-## Things that is missing:
+## Some things that is missing:
-  Transparency when you click a search result
+  Transparency when you click a search result\
-  I realised there is not enough Search results to list 20 results.
+  I realised there is not enough Search results to list 20 results.\

 # Getting Started with Create React App